jamesbdev/fullstack-js-unit-8/README.md

 ## technologies

-This project uses Express for the back end and Sequelize to interact with sql database
+This project uses Express for the back-end and Sequelize to interact with an SQL database